Norda Stelo: Building

-Consulting engineering award: Grand prix du génie-conseil québécois (AICQ) – Trophée Léonard 20118.

-The Société de transport de Montréal's Garage Legendre and Centre de carrosserie (body shop) — Integration of a steel structure that is durable, effective and aesthetically pleasing.

-2010 award of excellence in steel construction and award of merit.
+Roche, along with the CSC Group and other refrigeration companies, adapted the CO_{2} system to produce the 100% CO_{2} refrigerant system for the Marcel-Dutil arena, St-Gédéon de Beauce.

+In 2006, Roche Award of Excellence from the Canadian Institute of Steel Construction.
+In 2010, Roche received an award for excellence in steel construction.

-Centre Bombardier, La Pocatière — Structural, electrical and mechanical engineering for the design of this multipurpose complex.
+Centre Bombardier, La Pocatière— Structural, electrical and mechanical engineering for the design of this multipurpose complex.
 The building's electromechanical infrastructures were designed to recover 100% of the energy generated by the refrigeration systems in order to heat the domestic water, the bleachers’ heated floor, the ventilation air in the arena and several other areas.
 The project involved complex structural work due to the configuration of the concrete bleachers and by the fact that this building rests completely on pilings.

 Salle Desjardins - Télus in Rimouski — Design and construction supervision of a new show hall with seating for over 900, as well as structural and civil engineering.
 The structure features two major components that combine concrete and steel for a complex and innovative architectural configuration.

-2006 - Award of Excellence from the Canadian Institute of Steel Construction.

 Crystal de la Montagne in Montréal — Structural design of a multifunctional 27-story tower with four levels of underground parking.
 Carried out by Pasquin St-Jean, a member of Roche Ltd, Consulting Group.

 IAQQ Armatura “award of the decade” in the residential category.

-Caisse Populaire in Saint-Georges — Design using LED (light-emitting diode) lighting.
-LED's palette of colours allows for different settings and programs based on temperature, seasons and events.
-Green design using recyclable components.
-Carried out by Ombrages, a member of Roche Ltd, Consulting Group.
+Caisse Populaire in Saint-Georges — A design using LED lighting.
+The LED's palette of colours allows for different settings and programs based on temperature, seasons and events.
+It used design using recyclable components.
+This was carried out by Ombrages, a member of Roche Ltd, Consulting Group.